 Three Passes Trek Difficulty in April

-Because it involves traversing perilous high-altitude passes, the Everest High Pass Trek is difficult.
+Because it involves traversing perilous high-altitude passes, the Everest High Pass trip is difficult.
 There are several ascends and descents throughout the rocky, steep path, questioning your ability every passing minute.
 We suggest individuals who have never hiked before take a few short treks or workouts before starting the pass climb.

 The High Pass Trek becomes more challenging because of the erratic Himalayan weather and decreased oxygen level in high altitudes.
 It doesn't take long for the weather to change.
-Your climb to Everest High Pass Trek would be significantly less difficult in April because of the lovely and consistent spring weather; however, acclimatize well and stay hydrated to combat Altitude Sickness.
+Your climb to Everest High Pass would be significantly less difficult in April because of the lovely and consistent spring weather; however, acclimatize well and stay hydrated to combat Altitude Sickness.

 Lodging and Fooding Availability in April